High-speed rail in Europe: Poland

 Other current plans call for a 'Y' line that will connect Warsaw, Łódź and Kalisz, with branches to Wrocław and Poznań.
 The geometric layout of the line will be designed to permit speeds of 360 km/h.
 Construction was planned to begin around 2014 and finish in 2019.
 In the centre of the city of Łódź the 'Y' line will travel through a tunnel which will link two existing railway stations.
 One of them, Łódź Fabryczna, will be reconstructed as an underground station, work being scheduled to start in July 2010.
 In April 2009, four companies qualified for the second phase of a public tender to prepare a feasibility study for construction of the line.

 In April 2010, the tender for a feasibility study was awarded to a consortium led by Spanish company Ingenieria IDOM.

 The feasibility study project was granted €80 million in subsidy from European Union.
 The total cost of the line including construction and train sets was estimated at €6.9bn and is planned to be financed partially by EU subsidies.

 In 2019, the program of the Solidarity Transport Hub (STH) or Central Communication/Transport Port (in Polish Centralny Port Komunikacyjny or CPK) was announced by the Polish government.
-This project enivsages the construction of 2,000 km of high-speed railways as well as upgrades to 3,700 km of existing railways to connect the largest urban areas in Poland and surrounding countries.
+This project envisages the construction of 2,000 km of high-speed railways as well as upgrades to 3,700 km of existing railways to connect the largest urban areas in Poland and surrounding countries.
 A new airport in central Poland will serve as the main transport hub for the entire country, with travel time by rail of under 2.5 hours to nearly all major Polish cities.
 The network will also connect Poland to the planned high-speed railway network of the Czech Republic and to Rail Baltica.

 In 2020, the speed limit was raised to 200 km/h on the line from Warsaw to Gdynia.